Excesses in the low-mass Higgs-boson search and the W-boson mass measurement: Numerical analysis

-In \reffi{fig:T-MW} we show the parameter points of our scan with the predicted values for $\MWNTHDM$ as a function of $T$.
-For the parameter points that provide a description of the collider excesses at $95\gev$ at the level of $1\ \sigma$ or better i.e.~$\chi^2_{\gamgam+\tau\tau+bb} \leq 3.53$, the color coding indicates the size of~$S$.
+In \reffi{fig:T-MW} we show the predicted values of $\MW$ in the N2HDM for the parameter points of our scan as a function of the oblique parameter~$T$.
+For the parameter points that provide a description of the collider excesses at $95\gev$ at the level of $1\ \sigma$ or better, i.e.~$\chi^2_{\gamgam+\tau\tau+bb} \leq 3.53$, the color coding indicates the size of the oblique parameter~$S$.
 The remaining parameter points are shown in gray.
-The light blue region shows the new CDF measurement within $\pm 1\,\si$ confidence level.
-The red-dashed line indicates the SM prediction.
-One can see that, as expected from \refeq{MW-STU}, a nearly linear dependence of $\MWNTHDM$ on $T$ is found, with a subleading contribution coming from $S$.
-The corrections from $U$ are found to be negligible.
-The color coding indicates that either a value of $S \sim -0.020$ (dark blue) or $S \sim 0$ (green) are preferred.
-The origin for the presence of these two separated branches will be further discussed below.
-It can be seen that the N2HDM type~IV can perfectly reproduce the new $\MW$ measurement from CDF, while giving a good description of the three excesses at $\sim 95 \gev$ and possessing a Higgs at $\sim 125 \gev$ that is in full agreement with the LHC results.
+The light blue region shows the new CDF measurement within its $\pm 2\,\si$ band.
+The red dashed line indicates the SM prediction for the $W$-boson mass (see \refse{sec:int} for details).
+According to \refeq{MW-STU}, one finds a nearly linear dependence of $\MWNTHDM$ on $T$, with a subleading contribution coming from $S$.
+The contributions from the oblique parameter~$U$ are found to be negligible.
+The color coding indicates that either values of $S \approx -0.020$ (dark blue) or $S \approx 0$ but positive (green) are found.
+The origin for the presence of these two separate branches will be further discussed below.
+It can be seen that the N2HDM of type~IV can yield a prediction for $\MW$ that agrees with the new $\MW$ measurement from CDF, while simultaneously providing a good description of the three excesses at about $95 \gev$, possessing a Higgs boson at $125 \gev$ whose properties are compatible with the LHC results, and which furthermore is in agreement with all the other constraints listed in \refse{sec:constraints}.